lukasbaldauf/bio-kinetics/README.md

 # tga-kinetics

 **Tga-kinetics** estimates kinetic parameters from thermogravimetric time, temperature and sample mass data.
 It aims to simplify the kinetic analysis of TGA data for its users through a graphical user interface.
 It was initially intended for biochar gasification but is also applicable to other TGA experiments.
 A set of simulated test-data experiments are supplied to test the program and illustrate the input-data structure.
-Excel files are also supported as input, given that the data structure matches that of the test-data.
+Excel files are also supported as input, given that the data structure matches that of the test-data with constant time steps.

 ![Screenshot](https://github.com/lukasbaldauf/tga-kinetics/blob/main/program_screenshot.png)